akoul02/rainbow_hit/README.md

 2. The game is visualized using the "client" module

 #### Running game
-- You can write custom python scripts for each of the bots inside this directory: `./rainbow_hit/sources/server/game/bots_code/bot_scripts/`.
-The code must be written inside a function `perform`.
+- You can write custom python scripts for each of the bots inside this directory: `./rainbow_hit/sources/server/game/bots_code/bot_scripts_sync/`.
+The code must be written inside a wrapper class BotActivity, which should contain function `perform`.
 In file `./rainbow_hit/sources/server/game/bots_code/config.py` write names of preferred scripts in variables `p1sc` and `p2sc`.

 #### Game screenshots
 ![StartGame](https://i.imgur.com/8qojgjc.png)